-The Manager, Investment Manager and TrusteeHorizons ETFs Management (Canada) Inc., a corporation existing under the laws of Canada, is the manager, investment manager and trustee of the ETFs.
+The Manager, Investment Manager and Trustee

+Horizons ETFs Management (Canada) Inc., a corporation existing under the laws of Canada, is the manager, investment manager and trustee of the ETFs.
 The Manager is responsible for providing or arranging for the provision of administrative services required by the ETFs.
 The Manager will also provide investment advisory and portfolio management services to the ETFs.
-The principal office of Horizons is 55 University Avenue, Suite 800, Toronto,

-- xiii - Ontario, M5J 2H7.
+The principal office of Horizons is 55 University Avenue, Suite 800, Toronto, Ontario, M5J 2H7.
+As announced on March 6, 2024, effective May 1, 2024, Horizons ETFs Management (Canada) Inc. will change its name to Global X Investments Canada Inc.

 Horizons and its subsidiaries are an innovative financial services organization distributing the Horizons family of leveraged, inverse leveraged, inverse, index and actively managed exchange traded funds.
-Horizons is a wholly-owned subsidiary of Mirae Asset Global Investments Co., Ltd. ("Mirae Asset").
+Horizons is a whollyowned subsidiary of Mirae Asset Global Investments Co., Ltd. ("Mirae Asset").

 Mirae Asset is the Korea-based asset management entity of Mirae Asset Financial Group, one of the world's largest investment managers in emerging market equities.
 See "Organization and Management Details of the ETFs - Manager of the ETFs".

+Custodian

-Custodian CIBC Mellon Trust is the custodian of the ETFs and is independent of the Manager.
+CIBC Mellon Trust is the custodian of the ETFs and is independent of the Manager.
 CIBC Mellon Trust provides custodial services to the ETFs and is located in Toronto, Ontario.
 See "Organization and Management Details of the ETFs - Custodian".

+Prime Broker

-Prime Broker Prime brokerage services, will be including margin lending, may be provided to an Enhanced ETF by National Bank Financial Inc., RBC Dominion Securities Inc., or TD Securities Inc. Each prime broker is independent of the Manager.
+Prime brokerage services, which will include margin lending, may be provided to an Enhanced ETF by National Bank Financial Inc. or CIBC World Markets Inc. Each prime broker is independent of the Manager.

 The Manager may also appoint additional prime brokers at its discretion.
+See "Organization and Management Details of the ETFs - Prime Broker"

+Valuation Agent

-See "Organization and Management Details of the ETFs - Prime Broker" Valuation Agent CIBC Mellon Global has been retained to provide accounting valuation services to the ETFs.
+CIBC Mellon Global has been retained to provide accounting valuation services to the ETFs.
 CIBC Mellon Global is located in Toronto, Ontario.
 See "Organization and Management Details of the ETFs- Valuation Agent".

+Auditor

-Auditors KPMG LLP is responsible for auditing the financial statements of the ETFs.
-The auditors are independent of the Manager.
-The office of the auditors is located in Toronto, Ontario.
-See "Organization and Management Details of the ETFs - Auditors".
-Promoter Horizons is also the promoter of the ETFs.
+KPMG LLP is responsible for auditing the financial statements of the ETFs.
+The auditor is independent of the Manager.
+The office of the auditor is located in Toronto, Ontario.
+See "Organization and Management Details of the ETFs - Auditor".

+Promoter

+Horizons is also the promoter of the ETFs.
 Horizons took the initiative in founding and organizing the ETFs and is, accordingly, the promoter of the ETFs within the meaning of securities legislation of certain provinces and territories of Canada.
 See "Organization and Management Details of the ETFs - Promoter".

-Registrar and Transfer Agent TSX Trust Company, at its principal offices in Toronto, Ontario is the registrar and transfer agent for Units of the ETFs pursuant to registrar and transfer agency agreements.
+Registrar and Transfer Agent

+TSX Trust Company, at its principal offices in Toronto, Ontario is the registrar and transfer agent for Units of the ETFs pursuant to registrar and transfer agency agreements.
 TSX Trust Company is independent of the Manager.
 See "Organization and Management Details of the ETFs - Registrar and Transfer Agent".

-Securities Lending Agent Canadian Imperial Bank of Commerce ("CIBC") may act as a securities lending agent for the ETFs.
+Securities Lending Agent

+Canadian Imperial Bank of Commerce ("CIBC") may act as a securities lending agent for the ETFs.
 CIBC is located in Toronto, Ontario.
 CIBC is independent of the Manager.

 See "Organization and Management Details of the ETFs - Securities Lending Agents".